 There’s often an assumption that second-hand means poor quality but that couldn’t be further from the truth.

 You can get some fantastic baby clothes second-hand on eBay, Vinted, Depop, and in charity shops.
 You’ll probably find some in mint or new condition.
+I’ve purchased a lot of items from Vinted that have been in fantastic condition.

 Ask family members